 PhD (Development Sociology) Cornell

-Comparative Race and Ethnicity; Knowledge, Power, and Politics; Coloniality/Decoloniality; Cultural Politics; Multiculturalisms; Brazil, Latin America, and Canada
+Comparative Race and Ethnicity; Racial Ideologies; Race and Ethnicity within Development Histories and Processes; Knowledge, Power, and Politics; Coloniality/Decoloniality; Cultural Politics; Multiculturalisms in the Americas; Education; Brazil, Latin America, and Canada; Social Movements

-My research and teaching bring together the sociology of race and ethnicity, the sociology of development, and a focus on the African Diaspora to treat ‘race’ as a world historical category deeply constitutive of the political-economic, epistemological, and cultural processes underlying capitalist development.
-I examine the intersections of race and development to understand how particular racial formations and challenges to inequality express broader processes and geographies of power that shape racialized experiences of global capitalism.
-My research accounts for ‘race’ as a constitutive analytical category to the reproduction of hierarchy, exclusion, and inequality within ‘development’.
-At present, I am completing a single-authored book manuscript that foregrounds culture, knowledge, and epistemology as a significant locus of Black Brazilian contestation of dominant development paradigms and state policy.
+My research and teaching bring together the sociology of race and ethnicity, the sociology of development, cultural studies, and a focus on the African Diaspora to treat ‘race’ as a world historical category deeply constitutive of the political-economic, epistemological, and cultural processes underlying capitalist development.
+I examine the ways in which race and development intersect to shape particular racial formations on the one hand, and the forms of politics that challenge structural racisms and racialized power on the other.

 DEVS 495/805: Race and Development